10 Most Common FAFSA Errors and Issues

 1. Knowing Your State’s FAFSA Deadline

-Most states use the FAFSA for their state’s financial aid granting process.
+Most states use the FAFSA for their financial aid granting process.
 Each state’s deadline is different.
-Many returning college students often need to pay more attention to their state’s submission date.
+Many returning college students need to pay more attention to their state’s submission date.
+It appears that the FAFSA data feed to the state program will resume for this year’s FAFSA.
+The prior year’s FAFSA link was not working due to various problems.
+I would confirm that with your state’s program.

 1. Keep your StudentAid.gov Contact Information Current

-With the new IRS Opt-in function, we recommend keeping your contact information on the StudentAid.gov site up to date.
-We recommend that it matches your IRS mailing information exactly.
+With the new IRS Opt-in function, we recommend keeping your contact information on the StudentAid.gov site up to date and matching it exactly with your IRS mailing information.
 For example, if your address on your tax return has an abbreviation, your contact information should match if it is current.

-Once you are in repayment, you will be working with a loan servicer.
-Your contact information at the loan servicers should match the StudentAid site and tax information.
+Once you are in repayment, you will work with a loan servicer.
+The loan servicers’ contact information should match the StudentAid site and tax information.

 Summary of the Most Common FAFSA Errors and Issues

-We recommend that every college-bound student should complete the FAFSA.
-It tells the colleges your ability to pay and helps families structure the debt properly.
-The reputation of the FAFSA process is that it is overwhelming, but if you take your time and avoid the FAFSA mistakes listed above, it can be very manageable.
+We recommend that every college-bound student complete the FAFSA.
+It tells colleges your ability to pay and helps families structure debt properly.
+The FAFSA process has the reputation of being overwhelming, but if you take your time and avoid the mistakes listed above, it can be very manageable.

 Make sure you sign the FAFSA using the proper FSA ID and password.
 Once you complete the FAFSA, you will receive a submission notification on the screen.
 You should save that.
 Within a few days, the student will receive an email notification that the FAFSA was processed, and it will generate a report called the FAFSA Submission Summary or FSS.
 The new FSS form replaces the Student Aid Report (SAR) under FAFSA Simplification.

 The FSS will list all the information submitted, excluding the tax information imported from the IRS.
 Only the school’s financial aid officer can see that data and make adjustments.
-If an adjustment is needed, contact each college to make them aware.
-Each school can use the same adjustment or create a new one for their financial aid decision.
+If an adjustment is needed, contact each college to inform them.
+Each school can use the same adjustment or create a new one for its financial aid decision.

 The FAFSA and financial aid process is another step in making the right college decision.
 PayForED’s suite of solutions helps students and parents make informed college decisions custom to specific situations.
 If you need a financial professional trained in college funding and student loan planning, please visit Our Find An Advisor webpage.